What is the Gifted and Talented Education (GATE) Program?

-The GATE Program for the gifted students in our classes is comprised of a differentiated curriculum.
+The GATE program is the educational program designed to address the learning styles of the students who have been identified as gifted and talented through testing or teacher recommendation.
 It is our aim to meet the needs of all of our students including gifted students.
 We accomplish this by:

 - engaging students in project-based learning including open-ended projects.